On the engineering of higher-order Van Hove singularities in two dimensions: Introduction.

+Recently, a new method to detect and analyse a HOVHS from arbitrary two dimensional electronic structure models has been developed \cite{chandrasekaran_practical_2023}, enabling us to uniquely characterise the important band structure features in two dimensional systems.
+The method expands the dispersion relation directly in the vicinity of the VHS, and utilises the Hellman–Feynman theorem to evaluate higher-order derivatives.
 Extending the method to real materials requires a detailed understanding of the material's low-energy electronic structure.
-Here, we focus on the surface of \ce{Sr2RuO4}, which provides an ideal test system to explore how the symmetry and order of the VHs influences the electronic properties of multi-band and spin-orbit coupled (SOC) systems.
-Indeed, strontium ruthenates provide an ideal benchmark material class to explore the impact of VHs on macroscopic properties \cite{binz2004metamagnetism}.
+The key difference in the present work is that we use a fully ab-initio approach to model the electronic structure and apply an assumption free method to determine the order of the HOVHS that is applicable, in principle, to any material.
+The surface of \ce{Sr2RuO4} provides an ideal test system to explore how the symmetry and order of the VHS influences the electronic properties of multi-band and spin\textendash orbit coupled (SOC) systems.
+Indeed, strontium ruthenates provide an ideal benchmark material class to explore the impact of VHS on macroscopic properties \cite{binz2004metamagnetism}.
 They host rich phase diagrams, with metamagnetic phases, a putative quantum critical point in \ce{Sr3Ru2O7} \cite{grigera2001} and evidence for unconventional superconductivity in \ce{Sr2RuO4}\cite{maeno1994sc}.
-In both systems, there is strong evidence for the importance of VHs in their electronic properties \cite{Allan_2013,Shen2013, Marques2021,marques2022atomic,Sunko2019, marques_symmetry_2023}.
-The superconductivity in \ce{Sr2RuO4}, for example, has been found to react sensitively to uniaxial strain \cite{Steppke2017} which directly correlates with a VHs crossing $E_\mathrm{F}$ \cite{Sunko2019}, while in \ce{Sr3Ru2O7}, an unusual field dependence of the specific heat has been explained from Zeeman splitting of HOVHs \cite{Efremov2019}.
+In both systems, there is strong evidence for the importance of VHS in their electronic properties \cite{Sunko2019, Allan_2013, Shen2013, Marques2021, marques2022atomic, marques_spin-orbit_2024}.
+The superconductivity in \ce{Sr2RuO4}, for example, has been found to react sensitively to uniaxial strain \cite{Steppke2017} which directly correlates with a VHS crossing $E_\mathrm{F}$ \cite{Sunko2019}, while in \ce{Sr3Ru2O7}, an unusual field dependence of the specific heat has been explained from Zeeman splitting of HOVHS \cite{Efremov2019}.